 - Inserting an artificial bowel sphincter that you can open and close as needed

-- Colostomy for severe cases—disconnects the colon and brings the end through an opening in the abdomen
+- Colostomy for severe cases—disconnects the colon and brings the end through an opening in the abdomen called a stoma

-To help reduce your chance of getting fecal incontinence, take the following steps:
+To help reduce your chance of fecal incontinence:

 - Prevent constipation by eating a high-fiber diet and drinking plenty of fluids.